 Watch the discussion and access a transcript here.

 A conversation featuring the perspectives of national leaders from the education research community.
-Linda Darling-Hammond and Vivian Tseng will discuss the role of researchers in the education ecosystem and in translating evidence into actionable policy and practice changes to improve teaching and learning.
+Linda Darling-Hammond and Vivian Tseng discussed the role of researchers in the education ecosystem and in translating evidence into actionable policy and practice changes to improve teaching and learning.

 Panelists